gavin-mcdonnell/gavin-mcdonnell.github.io/index.md

 ## WELCOME

-I had no idea I could host a simple site on GitHub
+I had no idea I could host a simple site on GitHub.

 This will make a nice landing page whilst I sort out my wordpress site but the best part of hosting the page here it is automatically secured with keybase encryption.